XjSv/Cryptocurrencies-Price-Tracker-Gadget/readme.md

 ## Getting Started

 These instructions will let you build the gadget yourself.
-Although I recommend you download the pre-built .gadget file from the release if you simply just want to install and run it.
+Although I recommend you download the pre-built .gadget file from the [releases page](https://github.com/XjSv/Cryptocurrencies-Price-Tracker-Gadget/releases) if you simply just want to install and run it.
 For anybody else that wants to contribute or modify it for their own use, below are instructions for building the gadget from the source files.

 ### Prerequisites (for building)